Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/permissions.md

 # Permissions

 As of 1.3.0, the preview function can be used in-world.
-Naturally some way want to disable this or limit what information may be displayed, and that can be done via the server config and commands (level **3** required).
+Naturally some may want to disable this or limit what information may be displayed, and that can be done via the server config and commands (level **3** required).

 ## Configs